snarfblam/hasher-js/README.md

 # Hasher-js
-Hasher-js is the javascript counterpart to ROM Hasher.
+Hasher-js is the javascript counterpart to the C# application *ROM Hasher*.
 It calculates checksums to validate ROMs and performs a database lookup.

 ## What It Consists Of
 The primary component of hasher-js is a javascript library that accepts a file and returns platform and rom database identification.
 Additional platform-specific "extended data" may also be provided, e.g. internal header decoding, or layout information for multipart ROMs such as iNES.

-Hasher-js includes a test page (a build is required), but eventually a more polished page will created for a stand-alone version of hasher-js.
+Hasher-js also includes an HTML user interface (see "Web Page / Server" below).

-Hasher-js is currently being developed and tested with current versions of Node and Chrome.
-One all functionality is implemented, compatability testing will be done.
+Hasher-js is currently being developed and tested with current versions of Chrome and Firefox.
+Compatability with IE11 and Edge are short-term future goals.

 ## Web Page / Sever

 Hasher-js includes a page that can be used as a front-end.
 Additionally, a very simple server is included to run the page locally.
+A build is required to use these features.
+(A)

 When the `npm run build` command is run, the page, server, and database files are copied into the same directory as the bundle: `/dist`.
 Run `node index.js` from this directory to start the test server.
 Access the page at `http://localhost:8000`.